IBM/personal-wealth-portfolio-mgt-bot/README.md

     * If you are running locally - inspect your environment varibles closely to confirm they match.

-    The credentials for Bluemix services (Conversation, Cloudant, and Discovery), can be found in the ``Services`` menu in Bluemix, and selecting the ``Service Credentials`` option.
+    The credentials for IBM Cloud services (Conversation, Cloudant, and Discovery), can be found in the ``Services`` menu in IBM Cloud, and selecting the ``Service Credentials`` option.